Colleges by Location

 Career Counselling

 At Talladega College, there is both group career counseling for all students and individual career counseling for all students.
 There are job fairs.
 Job interviews are also available to students through the career center.
 There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be highly beneficial for your future career.
+This school offers alumni networking opportunities, which could be a great asset for your future career.
 Individual job placement is available to all students at this school.

 FAQ